The 16 best spot treatments for acne, according to dermatologists | CNN Underscored

 Stop zits in their track with ZitSticka’s microdart pimple patches.
 The derm-formulated product comes with cleaning swabs so you can make sure the area is super clean before effectively quarantining and treating the blemish with the microdart patches that deliver hyaluronic acid, salicylic acid, niacinamide and oligopeptide-76 directly to the blemish to bring it to a head or keep it from progressing.

-Asian-owned brand Hanhoo specializes in clean and cost-effective products that target skin concerns like acne, clogged pores and more.
-Hanhoo has several treatments that address the T-zone areas, dark spots and more but their On the Go hydrocolloid patches are perfect for those looking for a quick and portable fix.
+AAPI-owned brand Hanhoo specializes in clean and cost-effective products that target skin concerns like acne, clogged pores and more.
+Hanhoo has several treatments that address the T-zone areas, dark spots and more, but their On the Go hydrocolloid patches are perfect for those looking for a quick and portable fix.

-While some may prefer more subdued pimple patches, Starface’s colorful stickers are not only adorable — the flexible hydrocolloid patches are effective in targeting inflammation through the incorporation hyaluronic acid and salicylic acid-infused microdarts that reduce inflammation and redness for early-stage blemishes.
+While some may prefer more subdued pimple patches, Starface’s colorful stickers are not only adorable, the flexible hydrocolloid patches are also effective in targeting inflammation through the incorporation of hyaluronic acid and salicylic acid-infused microdarts that reduce inflammation and redness for early-stage blemishes.